-Going to MicroConf 2022 in Minneapolis, MN?
-Here are my best tips on travel, hotels, taxi, and my guide for getting the most out of this conference for bootstrapped entrepreneurs.
+Going to MicroConf?
+Here are my best tips on getting the most out of this conference for bootstrapped entrepreneurs.

-The brainchild of Rob Walling and Mike Taber, this event bucks the startup trend: it’s not for venture-funded companies.
+The brainchild of Rob Walling and Mike Taber, this event bucks the startup trend by not being for venture-funded companies.

 “MicroConf is a great place to meet like-minded people who are self-funding their businesses.
 It’s one of the best places to make friends with other people in the same situation as you.
 In fact, it is one of the few places you can do that!”? – Hiten Shah

-Generally, you're a good fit for the MicroConf Growth conference if you're making a full-time income from a digital product (SaaS, software, other).
-Officially the conference website says:
+Generally, you're a good fit for the MicroConf conference if you're making a full-time income from a digital product (SaaS, software, other).
+Officially, the conference website says:

 MicroConf Growth is focused on founders who are looking to grow their company into a seven-or eight-figure business.